TishkaPon/SteamActivation/README.md

 ---

+## Parsing from Telegram

+You can parse the keys from telegram thanks to the software FromTelegram.py just install it next to SteamKeyActivator!

+---

 ## Contributing

 Contributions are welcome!
 If you have any ideas, bug reports, or enhancements, please feel free to open an issue or submit a pull request.